briatte/parlamento/README.md

 Replicate by running `make.r` in R. The `data.r` script will run two different scripts to download the sponsors from both chambers, followed by the bills (_disegni di legge_) that they have cosponsored in each legislature.
 The data for the lower chamber are collected via the [SPARQL endpoint](http://dati.camera.it/sparql) of its open data portal.

+The `data-ca.r` script has been set to collect bills for legislatures 9-17 of the lower chamber.
+The `start` parameter found at the top of the script can be decreased to any value down to `1` to collect additional data.

 The `build.r` script then assembles the edge lists and plots the networks, with the help of a few routines coded into `functions.r`.
 Adjust the `plot`, `gexf` and `mode` parameters to skip the plots or to change the node placement algorithm.

 # DATA